y29r/tome-docs/docs/API.md

 !!! tip "Returns"
 	1. `#!luau unbind: () -> ()` &mdash; The unbind function (manual clean up)

-Calls the [`#!luau RunService:BindToRenderStep`](https://create.roblox.com/docs/reference/engine/classes/RunService#BindToRenderStep) method.
+Calls the [RunService:BindToRenderStep] method.
 Tome adds a function inside of itself to unbind the render binding once the Tome is destroyed.

 Optionally you can call the `#!luau unbind()` function returned to manually clean up the binding.